yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - `framework: path` - links to a framework
 - `carthage: name` - helper for linking to a Carthage framework
 - `sdk: name` - links to a dependency with the SDK.
 This can either be a relative path within the sdk root or a single filename that references a framework (.framework) or lib (.tbd)
-- `bundle: name` - adds the supplied bundle to the copy resources build phase.
+- `bundle: name` - adds the pre-built bundle for the supplied name to the copy resources build phase.
 This is useful when a dependency exists on a static library target that has an associated bundle target, both existing in a separate project.
 Only usable in targets types which can copy resources.
 Always use `implicit: true`.
+This will will not cause the bundle to be explicitly built.

 **Linking options**: